-Updated 10 August 2020
+Updated 23 October 2020

 If you are out and about in the street in Menorca, or in a shop, you must wear a face mask.
 Face masks are not required on the beach, nor do you have to wear them in your holiday villa or around your own pool.
 Smoking anywhere outside in public areas is prohibited.

 What about insurance?

 It is a fact that many standard travel insurance policies are rendered invalid if you travel against Government advice.
 It is also true that many policies do not cover you for Covid-19.
 However, there is an increasing number of policies being introduced that will offer such cover – Google it and you will find some.
 Remember that the EHIC health cards are valid until December 31, so the excellent Spanish healthcare system will look after you.

 Rest assured that all of Travel Menorca’s villas and apartments are diligently cleaned between guest arrivals to ensure optimum safety for our guests.